People

 The Science

-TI stimulation is a noninvasive technique that uses scalp electrodes to apply interfering electrical high-frequency currents to reach structures deep inside the brain.
+TI stimulation is a non-invasive technique that uses scalp electrodes to apply interfering electrical high-frequency currents to reach structures deep inside the brain.
 While the applied frequencies of the electric fields themselves are too high to induce neural firing, the frequency of the envelop can drive neural activity.
 This new concept holds great promise for both research and clinics as it may open up new experimental opportunities and may be used for selective deep brain stimulation to treat certain disorders without the necessity of surgically implanting electrodes within certain brain areas, which is still common practice today.

 Grossman N et al. Noninvasive deep brain stimulation via temporally interfering electric fields.
 Cell.
 2017;169(6):1029‐1041.e16. doi:10.1016/j.cell.2017.05.024